 With anemia, some of the components of the CBC that may show abnormal results include:

 - RBC indices—these include mean corpuscular volume (MCV), mean corpuscular hemoglobin (MCH), and mean corpuscular hemoglobin concentration (MCHC).
-They give a health care provider information about the size of the red blood cells and the amount and concentration of hemoglobin in RBCs present in someone's blood at that moment.
+They give a healthcare practitioner information about the size of the red blood cells and the amount and concentration of hemoglobin in RBCs present in someone's blood at that moment.
 For example, the size and hemoglobin concentration of RBCs can help with diagnosing anemia because those characteristics can vary for different kinds of anemia.

 Blood Smear and Differential